Parametrics of electromagnetic searches for axion dark matter: Introduction

 where $\PP_{\rm det}$ is the probability of detecting the axion signal.
 We will refer to this limit as the PQL (`Passive Quantum Limit').
 It has an obvious interpretation in terms of photon counting, for schemes in which axions convert to single photons, but it also applies to other setups, e.g.\ where a signal consists of multiple quasi-particle excitations.
 Coherent-state excitations of the target's EM fields leave their quantum fluctuations unchanged, so do not affect the PQL.
 As in the SQL case, the $1/\omega_1$ enhancement for small $\omega_1$ is physical, but probably not practical.

-In we take $\gamma$ small enough so that the assumptions behind equation~\ref{eqsnr2intro} no longer hold, the maximum SNR from a linear amplifer, isolated behind circulator with a cold load, saturates to $\sim \bar N_a$ (as does the SQL op-amp limit).
-This is as we would expect, since the the target fluctuations are as if we had connected a passive load.
+If we take $\gamma$ small enough so that the assumptions behind equation~\ref{eqsnr2intro} no longer hold, the maximum SNR from a linear amplifer, isolated behind a circulator with a cold load, saturates to $\sim \bar N_a$ (as does the SQL op-amp limit).
+This is as we would expect, since the target fluctuations are as if we had connected a passive load.

 As we emphasised above, it is certainly possible to do better than the PQL, by using techniques involving `non-classical' EM field states.
 One important example is using linear amplifiers with correlated backaction and imprecision noise.
 By optimising this correlation, we can in theory obtain the `quantum limit'~\cite{Clerk_2010,Kampel:2017gze}, for which the SNR bound is